FabianPlum/OmniTrax/docs/tutorial-tracking.md

       suppressed_, thus,
       only the highest confidence prediction is returned for the given area.
     * **Network width / height** : YOLO network input width.
 Larger network inputs allow for smaller detected subjects but will increase inference time and memory usage.
 This value must be a **multiple of 32**.
+If this values are different from the width / height in the loaded **.cfg** file, a new **.cfg** file will be automatically generated and used for inference.
+The newly created file will be saved in the same location as the original file.
 * **Processing settings** :
     * **Constant detection sizes** : If enabled, enforces constant detection sizes.
       This **does not** affect the actual inference, only the resulting bounding boxes.
 Ensure these fixed-size bounding